 This process is known to us as flight planning.

-Gathering this information creates a picture in the mind of the pilot.
-Not performing this duty could result in the aircraft getting lost, controlled flight into terrain (CFIT), airspace infringement and weather dangers as icing, turbulence and vortex encounters.
+Gathering and absorbing this information creates a picture in the mind of the pilot.
+Not performing this duty could result in the aircraft getting lost, a controlled flight into terrain (CFIT), airspace infringement and weather dangers as icing, turbulence and vortex encounters.

 Keeping in the loop